Ulf Ewaldsson - T Mobile Senior Vice President - Technology Transformation

 0.01

-The market value of T-Mobile US is measured differently than its book value, which is the value of TMUS that is recorded on the company's balance sheet.
+The market value of T Mobile is measured differently than its book value, which is the value of TMUS that is recorded on the company's balance sheet.
 Investors also form their own opinion of T Mobile's value that differs from its market value or its book value, called intrinsic value, which is T Mobile's true underlying value.
 Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
 Because T Mobile's market value can be influenced by many factors that don't directly affect T Mobile's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 Please note, there is a significant difference between T Mobile's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if T Mobile is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
 However, T Mobile's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.